elastic/examples/ELK_donorschoose/README.md

 Using this option involves 4 easy steps:

-  * Download and uncompress the index snapshot .tar.gz file into a local folder
+  * Download and uncompress the index snapshot .tar.gz file into a local folder <br>
+  **NOTE** - The index snapshot file is ~7.5 GB.
+Make sure you have a fast internet connection, and enough free space on disk before you download.
   ```shell
   # Create snapshots directory
   mkdir elk_donorschoose